markheydon/national-lottery-generator/README.md

 I have this web app deployed on Azure App Services.
 The following sections describe the configuration required to get it working.

-### Laravel Configuration

-As with all Laravel apps, the `APP_KEY` environment variable needs to be set in the Configuration->Application settings section.

 ### Nginx Configuration

 Supplied [`nginx-default`](nginx-default) file can be used by setting the following in the Configuration->General settings->Startup Command